Webhooks Integration

 Person checks in to the event

-Triggers when user checks-in to the event
+Triggers when a user checks in to the event.

 Person checks in to an activity

-Triggers when user checks-in to an activity.
+Triggers when a user checks-in to an activity.

-Attendee joins an activity.
+Attendee is checked into an activity/or virtually joins an activity.

 Activity created

-Triggers when an admins creates an activity
+Triggers when an admins creates an activity.

 Admin creates an activity in the platform.